 KU offers a comprehensive, 36-month Doctor of Nursing Practice degree program in which registered nurses receive extensive education in both the academic and clinical components of nurse anesthesia.
 Founded in 1966, KU has produced a consistently high level of outstanding clinicians, educators and leaders in the nurse anesthesia profession.

-The KU DNP in nurse anesthesia degree program draws upon the extraordinary academic and clinical resources offered by the University of Kansas Medical Center and The University of Kansas Hospital, along with a variety of outstanding clinical affiliate sites to enhance the student's learning opportunities.
+The program draws upon the extraordinary academic and clinical resources offered by the University of Kansas Medical Center and The University of Kansas Hospital, along with a variety of outstanding clinical affiliate sites to enhance the student's learning opportunities.
 By the end of the program, students will have learned to administer anesthesia to all patient populations in a variety of clinical settings using all current anesthesia techniques.
 Graduates will be able to function independently or in a group-practice setting.

 As one of only two nurse anesthesia programs in the state of Kansas, KU plays a vital role in ensuring anesthesia care is available across the state, especially in rural areas.
 CRNAs make up 70% of all anesthesia providers in Kansas and 83 percent of the hospitals in Kansas rely exclusively on CRNAs for anesthesia care.

 Located at KU Medical Center, the KU DNP in Nurse Anesthesia program resides at a large urban academic medical center with a substantial commitment to medical research and education.
-KU has been ranked fifth among academic medical centers nationwide by the University HealthSystem Consortium.
+KU has been among the top academic medical centers nationwide by the University HealthSystem Consortium.

 The University of Kansas Hospital is a nationally accredited Level I trauma center and the only Level I trauma center and the only Level I Burn Center in the area certified by the American College of Surgeons and the American Burn Association.